federgraph/fleetrace/README.md

 ## FR01 app

-You can use ng serve fr01 to see this app in Chrome and debug with dev-tools.
+You can use ng serve fr01 to see FR01 application in Chrome and debug with dev-tools.

-This is where you start to explore the project.
+(This is where you are expected to start exploring.)

 ## How to build

-(Later, when I have uploaded the code.)
+(Later, when I have uploaded the code, do this:)

 - First run `ng build scoring` to build the scoring library.
 - Next run `ng build fleetrace` to build the fleetrace library.